For more information about our curriculum, please contact the School Office.

 As each child enters school the class teacher will, in partnership with parents, assess the child using the West Sussex Foundation Stage Profiles.
 Teacher assessments and standardised tests are used to inform teachers' planning as the child progresses through the school.

-Targets for Reading, Writing and Mathematics are sent to parents each term, together with the teacher's assessment of their National Curriculum Level.
+Targets for reading, writing and mathematics are shared with parents each term, together with the teacher's assessment of their progress towards age related expectations for all subjects.

 In order to provide accurate assessments, teachers attend training as well as moderation meetings between staff in other schools and with external moderators.